greenbone/pontos/README.md

 ### Requirements

-Python 3.7 and later is supported.
+Python 3.9 and later is supported.

 ### Install using pip

-pip 19.0 or later is required.

-> **Note**: All commands listed here use the general tool names.
-If some of
-> these tools are provided by your distribution, you may need to explicitly use
-> the Python 3 version of the tool, e.g. **`pip3`**.

 You can install the latest stable release of **pontos** from the Python Package Index (pypi) using [pip]

-    pip install --user pontos
+    python3 -m pip install --user pontos

 ### Install using poetry

 Because **pontos** is a Python library you most likely need a tool to handle Python package dependencies and Python environments.
-Therefore we strongly recommend using [pipenv] or [poetry].
+Therefore we strongly recommend using [poetry].

 You can install the latest stable release of **pontos** and add it as a dependency for your current project using [poetry]

     poetry add pontos

-For installation via pipenv please take a look at their [documentation][pipenv].

 ## Development